AtharvaMuley/MIPS-Assembler/README.md

-# MIPS-Assembler-
+# MIPS Assembler
-This is an implementation of MIPS Assembler
+This is an implementation of MIPS Assembler.